rene-richter/moderncpp/docs/23_bremen_musicians.md

 Make class `Stack` a template.
 Each concrete stack can store a predefined number of objects of some type.
-The size parameter is optional.
+The size parameter is optional when defining a stack object.

 ```cpp
 template <typename T, int MAXSTACKSIZE = 10>